laoyigrace/subject/doc/source/database_architecture.rst

 #. ``subject_member_create(context, values)`` — creates a member record
    with properties listed in the *values* dictionary for an subject with *values['id']*.
-Returns a dictionary representation of a newly created *ImageMember* object.
+Returns a dictionary representation of a newly created *SubjectMember* object.
 #. ``subject_member_update(context, memb_id, values)`` — updates an
    existing member record with properties listed in the *values* dictionary for an subject with *values['id']*.
 Returns a dictionary